Overview

 DGSOM Response and Mechanisms for Investigating Reports of Mistreatment

-When a report is made (via online form or from another body) the Committee on Learning Environment Oversight (CLEO) receives the report and responds within 72 business hours.
-Members on the Committee include:
+When a report is made (via Mistreatment Incident Reporting Form (MIRF) or from another body) the Committee on Learning Environment Oversight (CLEO) receives the report and responds within 72 business hours.
+The CLEO Co-chairs will make an immediate determination regarding acuity, avenue of reporting, and subsequent triaging depending on the nature of the issue.